mitchellwrosen/planet-mitchell/README.md

 It contains no new code, only re-exports from `base` and various well-known packages, similar to [https://hackage.haskell.org/package/rebase](rebase).
-However, unlike `rebase`, the following subjective decisions have been made along the way:

 - `Control.`, `Data.`, `Foreign.`, etc. module prefixes are stripped.
 The idea here is that, if a name such as `Applicative` is sufficiently unambiguous in